AWS Deployment

 Select Docker as the managed platform:

-Under Presets, select High Availability.
+Under Presets, select High Availability, and proceed.

 Click Next to proceed to instance traffic and scaling.

 Select the desired capacity settings.
-The follow instance types are suggested
+In general:

-t3.medium, or higher
+Development Environments: t3.medium, or higher

-t3.large, or higher
+Production Envrionments: t3.large, or higher

 Click Next to navigate to updates, monitoring, and logging configuration.